 - Region: here you can include or exclude certain countries.
 If the top 3 banks in the initial ranking did deals in South Africa then you can exclude South Africa as part of the query.
 You may throw in North Africa or exclude it depending on how beneficial it is for you

 - Sector: here you could include or exclude certain sub-groups.
-For instance for the utilities sector you could include or exclude water or sewage
+For instance for the Utilities sector you could include or exclude water or sewage

 - Deal value: here we can limit the ranking only to deals of a particular size.
 For instance if several of your competitors have done many USD50-100m deals then you would only include deals greater than USD100m and then in the title of the ranking table include something to the effect that this is a ranking of large deals in this and that sector

 - Currency: have the system only consider deals in a currency which works in your interest and against your competition.
-Maybe avoid deals done in Euros if that is a currency you haven’t done much deals in and include those carried out in Sterling if that is your bread and butter.
+Maybe avoid deals done in Euros if that is a currency you haven’t done many deals in and include those carried out in Sterling if that is your bread and butter.
 And if you are the only bank to have done deals in Kenyan Shillings then include that

-The transformation was astonishing, like taking a mailroom clerk and turning them into a Fortune 100 CEO.
+The transformation was astonishing.
+Like taking a mailroom clerk and turning them into a Fortune 100 CEO.
 Several clicks later, we were number one in league tables which I previously placed the bank in seventh, eighth or ninth place.

 I tell you, there are lies, damned lies and league tables.